DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 Your degree grade can affect your eligibility for courses.
 Teacher training providers often ask for a 2:2, but some ask for a third or pass.

-If you need help understanding degree grades, [chat to us online](/train-to-be-a-teacher/if-you-have-a-degree#talk-to-us).
+If you need help understanding degree grades, [call us or chat to us online](/train-to-be-a-teacher/if-you-have-a-degree#talk-to-us).

-### Find out if you're eligible for a salary
+### Find out if you're eligible for a salary while you train

 Salaried courses are sometimes available for specific candidates, such as if you're working as an unqualified teacher.
 These include School Direct (salaried) courses and postgraduate teaching apprenticeships.